open-quantum-safe/liboqs/README.md

 - a common API for these algorithms
 - a test harness and benchmarking routines

-liboqs is part of the **Open Quantum Safe (OQS)** project led by [Douglas Stebila](https://www.douglas.stebila.ca/research/) and [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/), which aims to develop and integrate into applications quantum-safe cryptography to facilitate deployment and testing in real world contexts.
-In particular, OQS provides prototype integrations of liboqs into TLS and SSH, through [OpenSSL](https://github.com/open-quantum-safe/openssl) and [OpenSSH](https://github.com/open-quantum-safe/openssh-portable).
+liboqs is part of the **Open Quantum Safe (OQS)** project, which aims to develop and integrate into applications quantum-safe cryptography to facilitate deployment and testing in real world contexts.
+In particular, OQS provides prototype integrations of liboqs into protocols like TLS, X.509, and S/MIME, through our [OpenSSL 3 Provider](https://github.com/open-quantum-safe/oqs-provider) and we provide a variety of other [post-quantum-enabled demos](https://github.com/open-quantum-safe/oqs-demos).

-More information on OQS can be found [here](https://openquantumsafe.org/) and in the [associated](https://openquantumsafe.org/papers/SAC-SteMos16.pdf) [whitepapers](https://openquantumsafe.org/papers/NISTPQC-CroPaqSte19.pdf).
+The OQS project is supported by the [Post-Quantum Cryptography Alliance](https://pqca.org/) as part of the [Linux Foundation](https://linuxfoundation.org/).
+More information about the Open Quantum Safe project can be found at [openquantumsafe.org](https://openquantumsafe.org/).

 ## Status